js-arias/gml-cao/README.md

 it might be a good idea to link this repository and help others to replicate or re-use your analysis.

+## Disclaimer

+As the models are a product of a pixelation of vectorial models, it is possible that some pixels will not be defined particularly in the boundaries of plates.
+Depending on the usage given to the models, this problems will be only annoying
+(for example,
+a deep ocean pixel in the middle of a continent), or it can be critical
+(if the feature of interest is near this absent pixels).
+So be careful when using the models.

 ## References

 Cao, W. et al.